 If you have done business with the client before, you can base the invoice payment terms on your experience with them.
 Do they pay on time, or do they still owe on a previous invoice?
 Depending on the experience, you may want to set a shorter deadline for payment.
 However, if things are going well with the current terms―Net 30, for example―you may want to keep things as they are.

 Working with a new client always has some level of uncertainty.
 You may want to consider asking for payments at different phases of a project once a milestone has been reached or asking for a deposit upfront.
-This will help to demonstrate to your customer that prompt payment is important to your business.
+This will help demonstrate to your customers that prompt payment is important to your business.

 Size of the Invoice